 Dear Confirmed National Girls Tournament Participants:

-We look forward to your participation in the upcoming 2017 National Girls Tournament of Champion events in Norfolk, VA.
+We look forward to your participation in the upcoming 2018 National Girls Tournament of Champions events in Middleton, WI.
 Please print this page and review the items listed below:

-1) Please make a copy of the 2017 Information and Rules for your event and bring them with you.
-These are available at on this website.
+1) Please make a copy of the 2018 Information and Rules for your event and bring them with you.
+These are available on this website.

 2) All participants are required to attend the Denker/Barber/National Girls Opening Ceremony.
 Please show up and be seated early.
 Contact Jon Haskel at (firstname.lastname@example.org) if your travel plans delay you.

 3) Girls are expected to wear a blouse and slacks or blouse and skirt or dress.
 A number of photos will be taken, some of which will appear in your state chess publication and/or Chess Life.
 Dress smart and look great.
 This dress code applies only to the Opening Ceremony.